 My work had me moving again.
 No longer confined to building interiors, and I had great variety in my work and daily environments.
 I shot hanging out of helicopters, underground in Bostons ‘Big Dig’, NYC Times Square to local town squares, in the studio and out on location, Boston to Bejing, it was great.

 But I was still tethered much of the time to an office for post processing images, video production, office and administration duties.
 Technology has evolved enough to allow workers to be very portable, but I hadn’t.
 It would be so cool to be able to work anywhere and anytime.

 So I moved my office into a 20’ Class B camper van!

 As the Southwest Airlines tag suggests, “You are now free to roam the country!”.
 And I was.
 The Roadtrek is a great enabler and form fitting for my lifestyle.
 It is fully self contained with the same amenities of larger motor homes, but carefully designed to fit in a much smaller package.

 I’ve outfitted the van such that I can cover most of my daily needs.
-Video editing, photo retoucing and compositing, e-mails, text, internet access, etc. Critical color work or more demanding 4K editing will still require my fixed edit suite, but most can be handled on the road.
-With access to my media on-line, and a portable raid in the van, I can have all required media with me, or direct access via the internet.
+Video editing, photo retouching and compositing, e-mails, text, and internet access.
+Critical color work or more demanding 4K editing will still require my fixed edit suite, but so much work can be handled on the road.
+With access to my media on-line through the internet, and a portable raid server in the van, I can have all required media with me, or at minimum direct access via the internet.

 My plans for this blog will be to write about my exploits along the lines of Motion, Photography, and Work.
 The ups and down of a mobile office on the road.
 The destinations and locations that caught my attention along the way.
 My personal photography and occasional commercial work when paths cross.
 Other passions such as RC helicopters and airplanes, ham radio, and of course the enabler itself, the Van.